IntelLabs/kAFL/README.md

 ```
 /path/to/workdir/
-`- corpus/        - corpus of inputs, sorted by execution result
+ - imports/       - staging folder for supplying new seeds at runtime
-`- metadata/      - metadata associated with each input
+ - corpus/        - corpus of inputs, sorted by execution result
-`- stats          - overall fuzzer status
+ - metadata/      - metadata associated with each input
-`- worker_stats_N - individual status of Worker <N>
+ - stats          - overall fuzzer status
-`- serial_N.log   - serial logs for Worker <N>
+ - worker_stats_N - individual status of Worker <N>
-`- hprintf_N.log  - guest agent logging (--log-hprintf)
+ - serial_N.log   - serial logs for Worker <N>
-`- debug.log      - debug logging (max verbosity: --log --debug)
+ - hprintf_N.log  - guest agent logging (--log-hprintf)

-`- traces/        - output of raw and decoded trace data (kafl_fuzz.py -trace, kafl_cov.py)
+ - debug.log      - debug logging (max verbosity: --log --debug)

-`- imports/       - staging folder for supplying new seeds at runtime
+ - traces/        - output of raw and decoded trace data (kafl_fuzz.py -trace, kafl_cov.py)
-`- dump/          - staging folder to data uploads from guest to host
+ - dump/          - staging folder to data uploads from guest to host

-`- page_cache.*   - guest page cache data
+ - page_cache.*   - guest page cache data
-`- snapshot/      - guest snapshot data
+ - snapshot/      - guest snapshot data
-`- bitmaps/       - fuzzer bitmaps
+ - bitmaps/       - fuzzer bitmaps
- ...
+  [various shared memory and socket files]
 ```

-The stats and metadata files are in `msgpack` format.
+The fuzzer stats and metadata files are in `msgpack` format.
 Use the included `mcat.py` to dump their content.
-A more interesting interface can be launched like this:
+A more interactive interface can be launched like this:

 ```
 $ python3 ~/work/kafl/kafl_gui.py $workdir